Orms | Adaptive Reuse Architecture | Autodesk

 In the bustling King’s Cross area of London, UK architecture firm Orms renovated and reimagined an outdated 1974 office building into a 266-room boutique hotel, The Standard London.
 The existing building, located opposite two major railway stations, was a former municipal facility built in the architecturally significant Brutalist style.

-As lead consultants on the project, the Orms team was responsible for the exterior architecture shell and building core.
-Using an adaptive reuse (US Site) model, the renovation project retained as much of the existing building as possible to preserve its post-war architectural heritage.
-From there, the building was extended and extensively remodelled, with a bold design that added three new storeys atop the existing structure to host a restaurant, bar and roof terrace.

-When heritage buildings are repurposed, every project is unique – there are no prototypes to follow.
-Using Autodesk Revit, 3D modelling and digital twin (US Site) technology, Orms and MEP and structural consultants Arup and Heyne Tillett Steel created models of the building’s highly complex structures, integrated its systems and mapped out solutions for heating, cooling, ventilation and lighting to optimise sustainability.
+When heritage buildings are repurposed, every project is unique—there are no prototypes to follow.
+Using Autodesk Revit, 3D modeling (US Site), and digital twin (US Site) technology, Orms and MEP and structural consultants Arup and Heyne Tillett Steel created models of the building’s highly complex structures, integrated its systems, and mapped out solutions for heating, cooling, ventilation, and lighting to optimize sustainability.
 With these technology tools and adaptive resource processes, the project team transformed an obsolete building into a modern, style-savvy London flagship for a trendy international hotel group.

 Watch the video to learn how Orms tackled this adaptive reuse architecture project.